Loop quantum gravity: The semiclassical limit and loop quantum gravity

 The Classical limit is the ability of a physical theory to approximate classical mechanics.
 It is used with physical theories that predict non-classical behavior.
 Any candidate theory of quantum gravity must be able to reproduce Einstein's theory of general relativity as a classical limit of a quantum theory.
 This is not guaranteed because of a feature of quantum field theories which is that they have different sectors, these are analogous to the different phases that come about in the thermodynamical limit of statistical systems.
 Just as different phases are physically different, so are different sectors of a quantum field theory.
-It may turn out that LQG belongs to an unphysical sector – one in which one does not recover general relativity in the semiclassical limit (in fact there might not be any physical sector at all).
+It may turn out that LQG belongs to an unphysical sector – one in which one does not recover general relativity in the semiclassical limit or there might not be any physical sector.